rcazzara/seldovia/_people/Colberg_Calvin_Laverne.md

 When **CALVIN LAVERNE COLBERG** was born on May 9, 1933, in Seward, Alaska, his father, [**John**](./Colberg_John.md), was 46 and his mother, [**Eliza**](./Colberg_Elizabeth_Cleghorn.md), was 29.
 He had one brother and one sister.

+He married May Joyce YUTH in Seldovia in 1960.

 He died on January 14, 2004, at the age of 70.
 He is buried in the Seldovia City Cemetery, Plot #267.5.